Police halt 4-person National Day protest in Hong Kong

 At the National Day celebration, Hong Kong Chief Executive Carrie Lam presided over a flag-raising ceremony attended by Hong Kong and Chinese officials who sang China’s national anthem while helicopters displaying the Chinese flag passed overhead.

+In remarks at a reception that followed, Lam praised the central government’s support for the economy, the stabilizing effects of the security law and the “improved electoral system,” while sounding defiant toward the U.S. and other critics.

+A recent Chinese Foreign Ministry report enumerating what it described as U.S. political interference in Hong Kong shows that “despite a plethora of smearing and defamatory remarks made by foreign politicians and some Western media, Hong Kong’s inherent strengths remain intact,” Lam said in her address.

 On mainland China, huge crowds gathered to watch flag raising ceremonies in Beijing’s Tiananmen Square and in cities across the country.
+This year marks the ruling Communist Party’s centenary, adding to the scale and lavishness of the celebrations.
+Friday marks the beginning of a weeklong national holiday.

+And despite heightened tensions between Beijing and Washington, U.S. Secretary of State Antony Blinken sent a congratulatory message.

+“As the United States seeks to work cooperatively to solve the challenges we all face, we wish the people of the PRC peace, happiness, and prosperity over the coming year,” the message said.